MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-asa-02.md

 > If you see any CS0618 warnings regarding 'WorldAnchor.SetNativeSpatialAnchorPtr(IntPtr)' is obsolete, you can ignore these warnings.

 > [!TIP]
-> For a reminder on how to import a Unity custom package, you can refer to the [Importing the Mixed Reality Toolkit](mr-learning-base-02.md#importing-the-mixed-reality-toolkit) instructions.
+> For a reminder on how to import a Unity custom package, you can refer to the [Importing the tutorial assets](mr-learning-base-04.md#importing-the-tutorial-assets) instructions.

 ## Preparing the scene